misheska/basebox-packer/README-windows.md

       p.gui = true
     end

-Also, if you are using VirtualBox and want to use a resolution bigger than 800x600, add the following extra settings to your `config.vm.provider` block to increase the amount of video memory, remove guest resolution restrictions, and to set the default resolution (1024x768 is just an example):
+Also, if you are using VirtualBox and want to use a resolution higher than 800x600, add the following extra settings to your `config.vm.provider` block to increase the amount of video memory, remove guest resolution restrictions, and to set the default resolution (1024x768 is just an example):